What color are the grommets?

 Binoculars Buying Guide

 Many outdoor activities have recently grown in popularity, including nature watching with binoculars.
 From watching larger animals, like deer and bear, to watching delicate birds or raptors in flight, a pair of binoculars is an important accessory.
-They can also give you a better view at a concert or sporting event, and you may not have known that you can use binoculars for star gazing.
+They can also give you a better view at a concert or sporting event, and you can even use binoculars for star gazing.
 The world has so many amazing things out there for you to see, and to see it all clearly, you'll need binoculars.
 If you are not sure how to buy them, let this buying guide help you focus on your new hobby.

 Best Sunroom Furnishing Ideas